HTTP Strict Transport Security

 The HSTS Policy is communicated by the server to the user agent via an HTTP response header field named Strict-Transport-Security.
 HSTS Policy specifies a period of time during which the user agent should only access the server in a secure fashion.
 Websites using HSTS often do not accept clear text HTTP, either by rejecting connections over HTTP or systematically redirecting users to HTTPS (though this is not required by the specification).
 The consequence of this is that a user-agent not capable of doing TLS will not be able to connect to the site.

-The protection only applies after a user has visited the site at least once, relying on the principle of "trust on first use".
+The protection normally only applies after a user has visited the site at least once, relying on the principle of "trust on first use".
 The way this protection works is that when a user entering or selecting an HTTP (not HTTPS) URL to the site, the client, such as a Web browser, will automatically upgrade to HTTPS without making an HTTP request, thereby preventing any HTTP man-in-the-middle attack from occurring.
+To counteract this problem, an HSTS preload list maintained by Google Chrome and used by other major web browsers is maintained.
+If a domain is on this list, the browser skips the initial request and encrypts all communication immediately.
+Additional domains can be registered at no cost.